-Rustic Yurt in the Woods near the Idaho Panhandle National Forests, IdahoSandpoint, Idaho (United States)
+Rustic Yurt in the Woods near the Idaho Panhandle National Forests, IdahoSandpoint, Idaho (United States of America)

 Rustic Yurt in the Woods near the Idaho Panhandle National Forests, Idaho

-This 14-foot rustic yurt is located near the Panhandle National Forests of Idaho and can accommodate three guests for a peaceful getaway to the woods.
+This 14-foot rustic yurt is located near the Idaho Panhandle National Forests, and can accommodate three guests for a peaceful getaway to the woods.
 Set on a 13-acre property full of towering birch trees, the yurt provides an idyllic setting in which guests can reconnect to the great outdoors while enjoying the comforts of a real bed, running water, electricity, heating, and cooking equipment.

 Inside the yurt, guests will find a queen-size bed, a writing desk, a wood-burning stove, and a kitchenette surrounded by latticed walls and a wooden floor overlaid with rugs, all of which combine to create a cozy, elegant, and rustic atmosphere.
 The kitchenette is equipped with a two-burner stove, a mini-fridge, a kettle, pots and pans, plates, and a sink connected to a gravity-fed water system, along with items such as pots, pans, plates, and glasses.
 Other amenities include a portable heater unit and a Thermarest bed, which is available for guests bringing a child.